 Sections 54 to 56 of the Act deal with the process and effect of a restricted patient order.

 Restricted patient status may be imposed on an inpatient who ‘presents special difficulties because of the danger he or she poses to others’ following an application by the Director of Mental Health to the District Court.
 Such patients must be subject to an inpatient order.
-Restricted patients need not have entered the mental health services by way of the criminal justice system, but many such patients will have a long history of contact with forensic services, and may have previously been detained as special patients.
+Restricted patients need not have entered the mental health services by way of the criminal justice system, but many such patients will have a long history of contact with forensic services and may have previously been detained as special patients.
 Restricted patients will be managed by a Regional Forensic Psychiatry Service.

 The management of restricted patients is similar to that of special patients.
 That is, they are not permitted leave without the approval of the Director of Mental Health or the Minister of Health, and the patient cannot be released from restricted patient status solely by their responsible clinician.
 Because such a high level of restriction is placed on such patients, the reasons for applying for such an order need to be very clear.